Haydeni0/pi-humidity/README.md

 ### Display
-- Throw away old data
+- Figure out how to append to the line L_humidity rather than set_xdata...
-- Figure out how to append to the line rather than set
+- NaN handling

 ### Fan
 - Solder fan to a usb so it runs on 5v from usb rather than wall plug 5v transformer